MicrosoftDocs/memdocs/sccm/compliance/plan-design/common-tasks-for-managing-compliance-on-devices-not-running-the-client.md

 1. On the **General** page of the Create Configuration Item wizard, select the **Windows 8.1 and Windows 10** configuration item type, then click **Next**.

-2. On the **Supported Platforms** page of the wizard, select all of the Windows 10 platforms.
+2. On the **Supported Platforms** page, select all of the Windows 10 platforms.

 3. On the **Device Settings** page, select **Store**, then click **Next**.